eastmaels/steemblog.github.io/_posts/account/deanliu/2018-10-03_good-to-see-the-new-hide-resteems-function-for-personal-blogs-on-steemit-but-what-i-really-want-is.md

 - - -

-This page is synchronized from the post: [Good to see the new Hide Resteems function for personal blogs on Steemit, but what I really want is ...](https://steemit.com/@deanliu/good-to-see-the-new-hide-resteems-function-for-personal-blogs-on-steemit-but-what-i-really-want-is)
+This page is synchronized from the post: ['Good to see the new "Hide Resteems" function for personal blogs on Steemit, but what I really want is ...'](https://steemit.com/@deanliu/good-to-see-the-new-hide-resteems-function-for-personal-blogs-on-steemit-but-what-i-really-want-is)